Sondhi Limthongkul: The Manager era (1982–1997)

-The Manager Group-led Asia Broadcasting and Communications Network (ABCN) set up its satellite project, Lao Star Co - which was worth about THB 9 billion - as a joint venture with the Laotian government in 1995.
+The Manager Group-led Asia Broadcasting and Communications Network (ABCN) set up its satellite project, Lao Star Co – which was worth about THB 9 billion – as a joint venture with the Laotian government in 1995.
 Lao Star appointed Space System/Loral to build two L-Star satellites and L-Star 1 was set to officially launch to provide digital direct-to-home TV programmes in 1998.
 L-Star 2 was to be put into orbit in 1999.
 The project was planned to serve around 2 billion people in the Asia Pacific region, including India and China.
 Later ABCN enlisted DTAC's parent, United Communication Industry Plc (Ucom), to back its business.

 IEC also provided a bulk of the mobile-phone airtime to DTAC before purchasing the 1800 MHz frequency from DTAC to develop its own mobile-phone operator Wireless Communication Service (WCS).
 WCS offered the service under the brand Digital 01.

 Sondhi expanded and diversified widely.
 He owned a hotel in China's Yunnan province, ran a cement factory in Vietnam, and set up a regional business conference company.
 Most of his investments were woven in a complex series of cross-shareholdings.
 Sondhi himself kept few direct holdings in any of the companies, but was ultimately in control through his ownership of holding companies like M Group and other holding companies registered in the British Virgin Islands.
 Such a structure minimized Sondhi's tax bill and provided maximum protection in case of financial difficulties.

 In 1996, Fortune magazine had put Sondhi's assets at US$600 million (or THB 12 billion at the exchange-rate of THB 25 to a US dollar).
 He received an honorary doctorate from Chiang Mai University.
 He often travelled around Thailand in a chartered personal business jet from Thai Airways and was often seen escorting Chinese movie star Gong Li.

-Bankruptcy and anti-Democrat period (1997-2001)
+Bankruptcy and anti-Democrat period (1997–2001)

-Following the Asian Financial Crisis of 1997, Sondhi's satellite and publishing businesses faced a meltdown.
+Following the 1997 Asian financial crisis, Sondhi's satellite and publishing businesses faced a meltdown.
 His WCS was sold to the CP Group before it was renamed TA Orange and later became True Move.
 The Manager Group was saddled with THB 20 billion in debt but only THB 4 billion in equity.
 The Manager Group's holding company alone had liabilities of THB 6 billion.
 Manager Media had Bt4.7 billion in debt.
 Sondhi was personally in debt for THB 1.5 billion.
 Sondhi ended up declaring himself bankrupt for three years.
 This meant that his THB 1.5 billion debt could be claimed from whatever was in his personal account for a span of three years, rather than having to repay the debt over 15 or 20 years as earlier scheduled.